Did You See How Fast That Car Was Going? (It Depends on the Model)

 Interestingly, it wasn’t until the third experiment that any predicted stereotype that BMW drivers drive faster was activated.
 A day after they viewed the speed clips, subjects were asked unexpectedly to recall the speeds.
 “In this case, the BMW’s speed was estimated to be significantly faster (56 mph) than the Polo’s (50 mph), even though both cars were actually traveling at the same speed (60 mph).”

 I was reminded of work I had somewhere about stereotypes and “priming” — in some cases invoking presumed stereotypes seemed to force subjects to work harder to reject them.
 But when asked “out of the blue,” with no stereotypical context in mind, and perhaps less time or reason to think about the answer, the subjects here seemed to lean on preconceived notions that BMWs are driven faster.
 Davies’ experiment was meant as yet another calling into question of the reliability of eyewitness testimony, but as in the first experiment, it also shows the variety of ways the world of traffic is not always as it seems.

 This entry was posted on Thursday, June 25th, 2009 at 6:33 pm and is filed under Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.